openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/8_statements.rst

     todo: when there is only a default clause in switchBlock then the default's statements/block are not executed
     todo: spec issue: optional identifier before the switch - it should be clarified it can be a label for break stmt

-``Switch`` statements transfer control to statements or block by using the result of successful evaluation of the value of a ``switch`` expression.
+A ``switch`` statement transfers control to a statement or a block by using the result of successful evaluation of the value of a ``switch`` expression.

 .. index::